kotlin-orm/ktorm/docs/source/en/entity-sequence.md

 ### associate

 The `associate` function executes the internal query, then iterate the query results and collect them into a `Map`.
-Its usage is totally the same as the corresponding extension function of `kotlin.sequences.Sequence`, more details can be found in Kotlin's documents.
+Its usage is totally the same as the corresponding extension function of `kotlin.sequences`, more details can be found in Kotlin's documents.

 In addition to the basic form of `associate` function, Ktorm also provides `associateBy`, `associateWith`, `associateTo`, `associateByTo`, `associateWithTo`.

 ### elementAt/first/last/find/findLast/single

 These functions are used to get the element at a specific position from the sequence.
-Their usages are also the same as the corresponding ones of `kotlin.sequences.Sequence`.
+Their usages are also the same as the corresponding ones of `kotlin.sequences`.

 Especially, if a dialect is enabled, these functions will use the pagination feature to obtain the very record only.
 Assuming we are using MySQL and calling the `elementAt` with an index 10, a SQL containing `limit 10, 1` will be generated.
 But if there are no dialects enabled, then all records will be obtained to ensure the functions just works.